 Depending on how things go, hunters may eat lunch in the bush during a break from the hunt, or they may return to the main camp to eat.
 The hunt then continues until dusk, when the hunters return to camp for dinner and to prepare for the next day!

-This part of the country is renowned for having some outstanding plains game hunting and you are welcome to take additional animals if you so desire at our normal trophy fees.
+This part of the country is renowned for having some outstanding plains game hunting (the kudu, wildebeest, and impala hunting in particular are phenomenal) and you are welcome to take additional animals if you so desire at our normal trophy fees.

-Species available on our Cape Buffalo hunts include: Blue Wildebeest, Bushpig, Bushbuck, Duiker, Eland, Gemsbok, Giraffe, Impala, Klipspringer, Kudu, Nyala, Sable, Steenbok, Warthog, Waterbuck, and Zebra
+Species available on our Cape Buffalo hunts: Blue Wildebeest, Blesbok (Common & Saddleback), Bushpig, Bushbuck, Cape Buffalo, Duiker, Eland, Gemsbok, Giraffe, Impala, Klipspringer, Kudu, Monkey, Nyala, Porcupine, Red Hartebeest, Sable, Steenbok, Warthog, Waterbuck, and Zebra

 Hunts for other game like crocodile, hippo, lechwe, and roan can be arranged as well, but require advance notice.